methompson/K-CMS/readme.md

 const Plugin = require("k-cms/plugin");

 // The first argument is the life cycle hook.
 The second argument is a
-// function that lets you modify data or perform a task apart const myPlugin = new Plugin("test", (args) => {
+// function that lets you modify data or perform a task. const myPlugin = new Plugin("test", (args) => {
   // Do Something
 });